Selecting possible Microbe/Disease Combinations

 - Description of main symptoms

-- Two websites/citations that contain reliable information on your disease topic.
+- Two citations (In any standard citation style, although this is a good time to practice CSE) that contain reliable information on your disease topic.

 to sign up to topics using the organism (genus/species) and the specific disease.
 Be sure your have the full organism name, spelled correctly.